-We will launch an online survey to gather feedback from priority populations and the wider population of women, girls and gender diverse residents in Toronto.
+We want to hear from you!
+Submit your thoughts through the online public survey.
+We encourage women, girls and gender diverse residents from equity-owed groups across Toronto to participate.
 The survey will be open from December 17, 2021 until February 23, 2022.

 Share a Story or Photo